 Western Han Dynasty Era (206 – 9 BC)

-Liu Bang (250 – 195 BC)
+The Reign of Liu Bang (250 – 195 BC)

-He was a low-level official in the Qin army, but became an outlaw.
-The people and leaders in many parts of the country revolted.
-Liu Bang became the leader of an army, and he defeated his main rivals in war to become emperor.
+He was a low-level official in the Qin army, but then he became an outlaw.
+When the people and leaders in many parts of the Qin Empire revolted, Liu Bang became the leader of an army, and he defeated his main rivals in war to become emperor.

-Both the Qin Dynasty and Liu Bang were hard pressed by the invading Xiongnu tribesmen.
+Liu Bang was hard pressed by external threats and internal strife.
+Both the Qin Dynasty and the Liu Bang faced invading Xiongnu tribesmen.
 The Xiongnu were a group of nomadic herders who had succeeded in defeating the Yuezhi and many other peoples to the north and west of the Han Empire.